 The 007 error has disappointingly nothing to do with your emails being intercepted by James Bond.
 Instead, the server error is a result of some of the Lab features on Gmail.
 Lab features, as their name suggests, are experimental, pre-release options that can be enabled by users to infuse their inboxes with business functionality.

-As frustrating as the “oops... a server error occurred and your email was not sent. (#007)” message can be to receive, it's simple and borderline satisfying to fix:
+So, here are the 5 steps on how to solve the "oops... a server error occurred and your email was not sent. (#007)" error:

 However, in some cases, this problem can be a little more resilient and come back after initially going away.
 These additional measures can be taken to make it disappear once and for all.

 - Update your browser so that it uses the latest version